wlgjs678/wlgjs678.github.io/README.md

-This repository includes all the files created to make up the portfolio page.
+This repository includes all the files created to make up the portfolio webpage.

 Visit the webpage to view:
 https://wlgjs678.github.io/